 FSM has experienced a steady decline in total fertility rates over the last decade, including for adolescents.
-Generally, the MDG report noted, most births are preceded by at least one antenatal visit, although only 60% achieve a score of 80% or higher on the Kotelchuk Index.
-Ninety percent of births take place in a health facility and 88% are attended by skilled health personnel.
+Generally, the MDG report noted, most births are preceded by at least one antenatal visit, although only 60% achieve a score of 80% or higher on the Kotelchuk Index.Ninety percent of births take place in a health facility and 88% are attended by skilled health personnel.

 The number of health facilities providing access to ANC services is listed in the table below.
-Services and tests routinely offered to pregnant women through the ANC clinic include counseling/ information session; weight and height measurement; blood pressure measurement, urine testing; blood testing to detect anemia and routine screening for HIV and other STIs.
+Services and tests routinely offered to pregnant women through the ANC clinic include counselling information session; weight and height measurement;

-&lt;sup>21 2011 MDG Tracking Report, FSM
+&lt;sup>182011 MDG Tracking Report, FSM